 “Take help from a professional, do a proper bike fit and you have taken half of the factor which induces the back pain”

 Another factor and a big one after the bike fit.
 I am literally struggling at this and trying different exercises.
 However, if I take a look at my cycling journey, I have improved a lot and hence brought down my lower back pain substantially.
-However, as per my discussion with Trilok, who happens to be a professional cyclist and has represented in different national level competitions advise to have a daily routine of core exercises.
+However, as per my discussion with my professional cyclists, is important to have a daily routine of core exercises.
 Here is an exercise chart for your reference.

 Click on the image for an enlarged view.

 Lastly, it depends on the way you ride.
 A lot of people will try to educate you about correct riding styles, however, listen only to professionals.
-Over the years, I have met a lot of cyclists, and everyone has different riding styles.
+Over the years, I have met a lot of cyclists, and everyone has a different riding style.

 Ride with professionals, join a good group in your town.
 In case you are in Jaipur please check out my article on cycling groups in Jaipur.